-80 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037146 (Apr.
+90 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037146 (Apr.
 21, 2022); GameStop Corp., SEC No-Action Letter, 2022 WL 1037147 (Apr.
 21, 2022); and GameStop Corp., SEC No-Action Letter, 2022 WL 1037148 (Apr.
 21, 2022).

-81 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037147 (Apr.
+91 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037147 (Apr.
 21, 2022).

-82 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037146 (Apr.
+92 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037146 (Apr.
 21, 2022).

-83 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037148 (Apr.
+93 See GameStop Corp., SEC No-Action Letter, 2022 WL 1037148 (Apr.
 21, 2022).

-2021 to actually organize some activist effort.
-On the other hand, these proposals also do not relate to corporate governance matters.
-One is a dividend payment suggestion, while the other is a proposal to help certain retail shareholders take tax advantages.
+shareholders take tax advantages.
 As of yet, there is no indication that GameStop investors-meme traders or not-are particularly likely to bring about governance reforms through shareholder proposals.

 VI.
-BEYOND VOTING: ESG AND BOARD GENDER DIVERSITY
+BEYOND VOTING: ESG, BOARD GENDER DIVERSITY, AND R&D

 Voting is not the only way shareholders can influence corporate governance at public companies.
-Boards, institutional investors, and policymakers are increasingly paying attention to a firm's prosocial performance as captured by ESG metrics.84 Even if retail investors do not directly participate in governance (through voting or making proposals), it is also possible that their presence and preferences could indirectly influence how firms are governed.
+Boards, institutional investors, and policymakers are increasingly paying attention to a firm's prosocial performance as captured by ESG metrics.
+Even if retail investors do not directly participate in governance (through voting or making proposals), it is possible that their presence and preferences could indirectly influence how firms are governed.
 For example, the meme surge could have left a considerable imprint on public companies if retail investors managed to make their firms' preferences more prosocial.
+For one thing, because management may be able to raise extra cash through at-the-market offerings at inflated stock prices, managers have reason to cater to the preferences of meme traders-i.e.,, to make sure meme surges persist and these investors do not go away.
 In addition, it is also possible that a meme trader may have submitted a shareholder proposal but decided to withdraw it in return for some concession from the board or management, such as instituting some prosocial changes.
-To estimate this indirect influence, in this subsection, we assess the impact of the meme phenomenon on firm ESG scores.
+Another possible indirect effect of meme surges could have been an increase in R&D spending.
+For example, those companies that engaged in at-the-market offerings could have invested the new funds in transformative innovative activity.
+Below we also explain other mechanisms that were highlighted in the finance literature.
+To estimate these possible indirect